Chozen Toguchi: Episode 4

 While Daniel and Amanda go to an auction, Chozen stays at home to keep a watch on the house.
 He also becomes deeply involved in the reality series, 90 Day Fiancé, while doing so.

 Episodes 5 and 6

 When Amanda leaves town over Daniel's agenda against Silver, Chozen suggest they track down Raymond "Stingray" Porter over supposedly lying about his assault based on a newspaper clipping, but Stingray is uncooperative.
 This results in Daniel destroying some of Stingray's property until Chozen points out that he won't speak because he is afraid.
 When Daniel decides to give up his vendetta, Chozen plans to head back to Japan, but he cancels his trip when Silver brutalizes Daniel.
-When Daniel decides to give up, Chozen teams up with Johnny to take on one of Silver's new Cobra Kai senseis, but flee when Kim Da-Eun shows up with the other senseis.
+When Daniel decides to give up, Chozen teams up with Johnny to take on one of Silver's new Cobra Kai senseis, but flee when Kim Da-Eun, who is the grand-daughter of Kim Sun-Yung, shows up with the other senseis.
 They realize they need Daniel to help them fight, so they arrange all of the Miyagi-do and Eagle Fang students to inspire Daniel to carry on.